stoeps13/connections-doc/source/admin/admin/t_admin_communities_restore_widgets.md

 After you restart a failed Communities database or another HCL Connections application database from a backup.
 You must ensure that data is correctly synchronized between the Communities database and the remote application databases.

+!!! note
-**Note:** You need to recover data only if the remote databases that you recovered from backup are older or newer than the Communities database.
+    You need to recover data only if the remote databases that you recovered from backup are older or newer than the Communities database.

 1. To recover an HCL Connections application database that integrates with Communities after a database failure, complete the following steps.
 2. After the remote database is recovered from a backup, but before general access is recovered, temporarily disable access to the Communities application.
 You must also temporarily disable access to any other integrating applications that are impacted by the failure.
 This step must be done only at the IBM HTTP Server because the IBM WebSphere Application Server must be running to keep wsadmin commands available for the remaining recovery steps.
 Here is a suggested approach to disabling access: